unsw-cse-soc/CoreKG/README.md

 Alireza Tabebordbar

-The University of New South Wales, Sydney, Australia.
+-The University of New South Wales, Sydney, Australia.

-AND
-Macquarie University, Sydney, Australia
+-Macquarie University, Sydney, Australia